thilp/udp2irc/README.md

 ### Bridges

 A “bridge” is the way you tell hermes what to transmit, where, and how.
+**Multiple bridges** may be specified.
 Bridges have 3 components:

 1. **A source UDP port:** The port on which hermes will listen for new data from MediaWiki.
    Example: `9999`